Please read through these and the FAQs before you email me. I might have already answered your question here!

 What's your favorite thing to draw?

 I like drawing fish things and underwater creatures.
 Also monsters and strange-looking faces, and things that are creepy.
 Just mostly things that are weird.
 Sometimes I need a break from painting happy dogs.
-If you would like to see some of that weird stuff, you can visit my other website.
+If you would like to see some of that weird stuff, you can follow me on Instagram.

 What medium is your favorite?